openhab/org.openhab.binding.zwave/doc/heltun/hezwthermfl2_0_0.md

 ### Parameter 3: Mode number

 Mode number
-Mode number for EXT input action.
-This parameter allows selecting which operating mode the thermostat should go to if the external input is short-circuited.

-1=COM, 2=TIME, 3=DRY, 4=ECO, 5=VAC, 6=MAN.

-**Note:** When thermostat goes to MAN mode it will be in IDLE state till HEATING key is not pressed manually.
+<p&gtMode number for EXT input action.
+This parameter allows selecting which operating mode the thermostat should go to if the external input is short-circuited.</p&gt <p&gt1=COM, 2=TIME, 3=DRY, 4=ECO, 5=VAC, 6=MAN.</p&gt <p&gt<strong&gtNote:</strong&gt When thermostat goes to MAN mode it will be in IDLE state till HEATING key is not pressed manually.</p&gt
 The following option values may be configured -:

 | Value  | Description |